The Lankenau Institute for Medical Research

 In 1981, the Lankenau Medical Research Center (LMRC) was created and the Hospital Research Division was transferred to this new center.
 The LMRC was an independent institution established under the Lankenau Hospital Foundation.
 A few years later, Main Line Health formed and became the parent of and holding company for Lankenau Hospital and the Lankenau Hospital Foundation.
 During this time, research began to reflect the wider community of opportunities presented by clinical investigators from a four-hospital network on the Main Line, a suburban region west of Philadelphia.
 Over the next two decades, the Institute greatly expanded research into the genetics and cell biology of cancer, cardiovascular disease, aging, and transgenic mouse models of disease.

 By 1992, with the guidance of Dr. George Reichard, President of the Research Center, the LMRC constructed a new state-of-the-art laboratory facility on the Lankenau Hospital campus.
-This 53,000 square foot, three-story building consisting of sixteen laboratories, shared equipment rooms, and several additional core laboratories, remains the current home of LIMR researchers.
+This 53,000-square-foot, three-story building consisting of 16 laboratories, shared equipment rooms, and several additional core laboratories, remains the current home of LIMR researchers.
 In 1998, Dr. Vincent J. Cristofalo, a leading researcher on aging, was recruited as President of LMRC and brought a number of new researchers to the Institute.
-Following his arrival the name of the Center was changed in 1999 to the Lankenau Institute for Medical Research (LIMR).
+Following his arrival, the name of the Center was changed in 1999 to the Lankenau Institute for Medical Research (LIMR).

 for Medical Research